There was an error with your log in

 In case your accommodation is located outside the town, you’ll need to check your vouchers for specific instructions on how to get to your accommodation.
 Most likely the accommodation will organize a taxi transfer or they will pick you up themselves.
 All the necessary information will be on the vouchers, which is why it’s important to check them every morning so you can plan ahead.

-• The luggage transfer is limited to 1 bag per person with a maximum weight of 15 kg per bag, it does not matter the size of the bag.
+You are limited to 1 bag per person with a maximum weight of 15 kg/ 33 lbs per bag, it does not matter the size of the bag.
 Additional bags can be transferred for an extra €10 per bag per transfer.
 Please note that boots or smaller bags attached to the main bag count as an extra bag and will be charged accordingly.

 • Group sizes and prices: